 Debt Service Savings: The County establishes a minimum present value savings threshold of 2% of the refunded principal amount.
 The present value savings will be net of all costs related to the refinancing.
 If present value savings is less than 2%, the County may consider the option value captured as a percent of total savings.
-In such case, if the option value captured as a percent of total savings is less than 2%, the County may opt to complete a refunding.
+In such case, if the option value captured as a percent of total savings exceeds 70% and present value savings is less than 2%, the County may opt to complete a refunding.
 Debt service savings may be taken in equal amounts over time or on an upfront or deferred basis, at the County's discretion.